 The first step is to check if the luggage has a slip of paper from the TSA claiming it was inspected.
 If this is the case, you know you will have to file a claim with TSA and fill out a TSA Claim Form, located here.
 For more information on this subject visit TSA.gov and click on "For Travelers," then "Claims Management Branch."
 Click on "Forms," then download, print and fill out the PDF "Claim Package" form.
 Mail or fax the completed form to the TSA; you'll find contact information on the form.

 Arm yourself with patience though, even if TSA will try its best to get the claim processed quickly it can take anywhere from 60 days up to six months or more, depending on many factors.

 If there was no slip of paper from the TSA, then you would have to file directly with the airlines.
-You would have to act quickly though as many airlines give you only 48 hours after landing to file a claim.
+You will have to act quickly though as many airlines give you only 48 hours after landing to file a claim.
 It is best therefore to try to contact the airline directly by phone for instruction on how to claim.
 If you are missing electronics or valuables, it would also be a good idea to contact the airport's law enforcement office at your departure and arrival airport to report stolen goods.